Roshick/manifest-maestro-api/docs/GitRepositoryPathReference.md

 NewGitRepositoryPathReferenceWithDefaults instantiates a new GitRepositoryPathReference object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetRepositoryType

-`func (o *GitRepositoryPathReference) GetRepositoryType() string`

-GetRepositoryType returns the RepositoryType field if non-nil, zero value otherwise.

-### GetRepositoryTypeOk

-`func (o *GitRepositoryPathReference) GetRepositoryTypeOk() (*string, bool)`

-GetRepositoryTypeOk returns a tuple with the RepositoryType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRepositoryType

-`func (o *GitRepositoryPathReference) SetRepositoryType(v string)`

-SetRepositoryType sets RepositoryType field to given value.

 ### GetRepositoryURL